 The Redlands Beef Team competes in contests such as Oklahoma State Fair, Tulsa State Fair and Fort Worth Stock Show.
 Team members learn effective communication and leadership skills, teamwork, and analytical thinking with fellow peers at Redlands.

-Shooting Sports will join the list of competitive teams at Redlands beginning Fall 2022.
-The team is open to both men and women.
+The Redlands Shooting Sports team is entering its second year of competition and is open to both men and women.
 If you are interested in the team, please complete this online form.

 Agriculture students have a unique opportunity to apply for one of many specialized scholarships available in the area of academic or extracurricular activities such as applied research, leadership or service learning.